leearaneta/steffi/README.md

 ### DependencyGraph

-- `registerEvent(type, dependencies, runnable, options?)`: Register a new event.
-The runnable function receives values from completed dependencies as arguments.
-For example, if event depends on `fetchUser` which completed with `{ userId: '123' }`, the runnable receives `{ fetchUser: { userId: '123' } }`.
-Set `options.fireOnComplete: false` to handle completion manually with `completeEvent`.
-- `completeEvent(type, value?)`: Complete an event with optional value (that will be passed into all dependents' runnables).
-- `resetEvent(type)`: Reset an event and its dependents
-- `resetEventsAfterTime(time)`: Reset events completed before given time
-- `unsafelyDeregisterEvent(type)`: Remove an event and its dependents
-- `trySafelyDeregisterEvent(type)`: Remove an event if it has no dependents
+#### `registerEvent(type, dependencies, runnable, options?)`

+Register a new event with its dependencies and execution function.

+- `type`: The name/key of the event
+- `dependencies`: Can be specified in two formats:
+  - Array of dependencies (AND logic): `['dep1', 'dep2']` requires all dependencies to be completed
+  - Array of dependency groups (OR logic): `[['dep1', 'dep2'], ['dep3', 'dep4']]` requires all dependencies within any group to be completed
+- `runnable`: Function that receives values from completed dependencies as arguments
+- `options`: Optional configuration object
+  - `fireOnComplete`: Set to `false` to handle completion manually with `completeEvent`
+  - `maxRetries`: Number of retry attempts for failed events
+  - `retryDelay`: Delay between retries in milliseconds
+  - `timeout`: Maximum execution time in milliseconds

+Examples:

+- `registerEvent('myEvent', [], handler, {
+  maxRetries: 3,
+  fireOnComplete: true,
+  retryDelay: 1000, // ms
+  timeout: 5000 // ms
+})`

+- `registerEvent('myEvent', [], handler, {
+  maxRetries: 3,
+  fireOnComplete: false,
+  retryDelay: 1000, // ms
+  timeout: 5000 // ms
+})`

 ### GraphRegistry